yduf/yduf.github.io/_posts/2020-08-14-javascript-lang.md

 ---
 published: true
 title: Javascript
-tags: web js lang online
+tags: web js lang online playground
 ---
 > JavaScript is a scripting language that allows to dynamically change the DOM and style of a page, either by querying more information from the backend as needed or by performing computations and changes based on user input directly in the web browser. - [A Complete Overview of Front-End Development in 2021](https://codecapsule.com/2021/01/26/complete-overview-frontend-development-2021/)